-The next version of the Voluntary Voting System Guidelines (VVSG), targeted to be finalized in 2017, is anticipated to include model specifications for RCV voting methods.
+The next version of the Voluntary Voting System Guidelines (VVSG) is anticipated to include model specifications for RCV voting methods.
 Future statutory authorizations may elect to reference these guidelines in order to ensure precise and consistent definitions and vote tabulation procedures.
-The Ranked Choice Voting Resource Center has, in the course of its involvement with the VVSG revisions, created a spreadsheet laying out the various different RCV laws by definition and tabulation method.
-That spreadsheet is available at the bottom of this page.

 Define "RCV," Ballot Adjudication Rules:

 These laws define what RCV is in the jurisdiction (if electing a single winner or multiple winners), how to count RCV elections, and how to adjudicate individual ballots.
 They cover as many issues as is reasonable in an RCV statute.